Travel.State.Gov > U.S. Passports > Apply For or Renew My Passport > Apply Outside the United States

 No. If you have questions while you are outside the United States, please visit your local U.S. embassy or consulate website for information.

-No. U.S. embassies and consulates can only accept cash (local currency or U.S. dollars), or in some cases, credit cards.
-Please see the website of your embassy or consulate to confirm the forms of payment they accept.
+No, if you are in most other countries.
+When you apply or renew in-person for passport services at U.S. embassies and consulates, only cash (local currency or U.S. dollars), or in some cases, credit cards are accepted.
+Please see the website of your embassy or consulate to confirm the forms of payment.

 No. The expedited service and shipping fees do not apply outside the United States.
 Your local U.S. embassy or consulate will tell you about pick-up or mailing options.
 Embassies and consulates can issue a limited-validity emergency passport if you have urgent travel needs.

 It could be.
-If you are permanently residing outside the Unites States, then they would be the same.
+If you are permanently living outside the United States, then they would be the same.
 Your U.S. embassy or consulate may or may not offer mailing services.

-If you are temporarily residing or traveling outside of the United States, put your current address as your mailing address and your U.S. address as your permanent address.
+If you are temporarily living or traveling outside of the United States, put your current address as your mailing address and your U.S. address as your permanent address.

 No. Your emergency contact does not have to be somebody in the United States, especially if you live permanently outside the United States.

-Please note: Currently, the online Form Filler does not allow you to enter an address outside the United States.
-If your emergency contact lives outside the United States, please leave this field blank when completing the form online and write it in after printing.
+Please note: The online Form Filler does not allow you to enter an address outside the United States.
+If your emergency contact lives outside the United States, please leave this field blank.

 Delivery methods vary by embassy and consulate.
 Possible methods may include a self-paid courier, the mail service, or picking it up in person.
 Please check with the embassy or consulate to confirm delivery methods.